yuhko-msft/microsoft-graph-docs/api-reference/beta/api/workbookworksheet-list-pivottables.md

 ---
-title: "List pivotTables"
+title: "List workbookPivotTables"
-description: "Retrieve a list of workbookpivottable objects."
+description: "Retrieve a list of workbookPivotTable objects."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# List pivotTables
+# List workbookPivotTables

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of workbookpivottable objects.
+Retrieve a list of workbookPivotTable objects.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).